 JACQUELYN McCARTHY WOODYARD earned her PhD in Curriculum and Instruction: Instructional Design and Technology at Virginia Tech.
 Her research interests include instructional design, language instruction, autonomous learning, and cultural preferences in relation to choice in the classroom and beliefs regarding education.
 Her dissertation research was titled “Autonomy Supportive Instruction as it relates to Students’ Motivational Beliefs on an ePortfolio Project: The Moderating Role of Culturally Based Learning Preferences.”
-Jackie also holds a BS in Human Development-Early Childhood Education, a BA in Spanish, and a MAEd in Curriculum and Instruction with endorsements in preK-12 Spanish and ESOL education.
+Jackie also holds a BS in Human Development-Early Childhood Education, a BA in Spanish, and an MAEd in Curriculum and Instruction with endorsements in PreK-12 Spanish and ESOL education.
 Before returning to Virginia Tech to pursue a doctoral degree, Jackie taught middle and high-school Spanish and ESOL in Virginia public schools for 5 years.
-Jackie enjoys spending time with her husband, their weimaraners, and with family and friends.
+Jackie enjoys spending time with her husband, children, and their Weimaraners.

 CARRIE BISHOP is a Senior Instructional Technologist at Digication.
-Carrie is a Triple Dawg, with three degrees from the University of Georgia: an Ed.S in Learning, Design and Technology, an M.Ed. in Instructional Design and Development, and a B.A. in English.
-She has been working in educational technology for almost 10 years.
+Carrie is a Triple Dawg, with three degrees from the University of Georgia: an EdS in Learning, Design and Technology; an MEd in Instructional Design and Development; and a BA in English.
+She has been working in educational technology for over 10 years.
 Prior to her current role at Digication, Carrie worked at the University of Georgia’s (UGA) Center for Teaching and Learning (CTL) as their Coordinator of Learning Technologies.
 She enjoys exploring new technologies for improving teaching and learning.